fauu/Kamite/README.md

 [10ten Japanese Reader][10ten].

 For Yomichan, [its website][Yomichan] contains a basic installation and usage guide.
-Additional dictionaries and setup tips for Yomichan can be found in other places, such as [Animecards: Setting up Yomichan][animecards-yomichan], [TheMoeWay: Yomichan Setup Tutorial][themoeway-yomichan], or [Anacreon DJT:
+Additional dictionaries and setup tips for can be found in other places, such as [Animecards: Setting up Yomichan][animecards-yomichan], [TheMoeWay: Yomichan Setup Tutorial][themoeway-yomichan], or [Anacreon DJT:
 Yomichan Frequency Dictionaries][anacreon-yomichan-freq].